gewspls/EasySQLPivot/README.md

 #### Parameters

 ****@TableToPivot****
 The source table to perform the pivot operation on.

+****@SourceQuery****
+Optional Parameter - Allows the ability to use a source query (e.g with joins) to perform
+the pivot on rather than just providing a source table.

 ****@ColumnHeadingsColumn****
 The column in the source which contains the values to be used as column headings.